ost-utechja/UTech_Jamaica_Student_FAQs/admissions.md

 <details>
 <summary><strong>How do I apply?</strong></summary>

-All applicants are encouraged to apply online via the University of Technology, Jamaica website.<br/>
+All applicants are encouraged to apply online via the University of Technology, Jamaica website.
+TEST<br/>

 Supporting documents include:
 - Academic certificates